huntritik/Weather-Prediction-WebApp/README.md

 # weather-app
-a weather app using html css js and openweather api
+a weather web app using html css js and openweather api